flounderK/codebreaker2023/task8/README.md

 end
 ```

-So after adding my gdb hook to populate the correct value for
-key generation, the packet that I was sending started decrypting correctly.
+So after adding my gdb hook to populate the correct value for key generation, the packet that I was sending started decrypting correctly.

-and here are the actual packet bytes:
+Here are the actual packet bytes:
 ```
 7ff6fdb538: 3200 0000 0000 0000 0000 0000 0000 0000  2...............
 7ff6fdb548: 0000 0000 0000 0000 0000 0000 0000 0000  ................